Frequently Asked Questions

 What types of stress tests can I run?

-StressGen supports four scenario types: Historical (replay past crises like the 2008 GFC or COVID crash), Regulatory (aligned with DFAST, EBA, PRA, and Basel III), Hypothetical (forward-looking scenarios driven by market intelligence and news sentiment), and Black Swan (extreme tail-risk events with severe market impact).
+StressGen supports three scenario types: Historical (replay past crises like the 2008 GFC or COVID crash with historically-calibrated shocks), Hypothetical (forward-looking scenarios driven by live market intelligence, news sentiment, and prediction market signals), and Black Swan (extreme tail-risk events with low probability but severe market impact).
 Each type can be generated at baseline, adverse, or severely adverse severity levels.

 How many risk factors does StressGen cover?